aghdom/aghdom/README.md

 ## Hey!
 I'm Dom,

 I'm primarily a Backend developer, who sometimes dabbles in Frontend/Full-stack.
-Currently working for [Bloomreach](https://www.bloomreach.com/en) as a Backend Software Engineer.
+Currently working for [Bloomreach](https://www.bloomreach.com/en) as a Tech Lead.
 I write mostly Python and Go, deploying into GCP using Docker and Kubernetes.

 ### Languages and Technologies